oaljoundi/CBL-Mariner/docs/index.md

 You can provision Mariner in production as well as in a test environment using a variety of options.
 Several deployment options are described in this and subsequent sections.
-If you are just evaluating the system then the `docker` variant is the fastest way to run and try Mariner.
+If you are just evaluating the system, then the `docker` variant is the fastest way to run and try Mariner.
 For production you can also pick one of the other options below: